ServerMonkey/inventorymaker/README.md

 are simplified by removing the prefix 'ansible_'.
 Meaning the variable 'HOSTNAME' will result in the output variable 'ansible_hostname'.

-* The minimum required variables are: HOSTNAME and USER or CHILD
+* The minimum required variables are: HOSTNAME and, USER or CHILD
 * The CHILD variable can be used instead of HOSTNAME, to group host together.
   This can simply point to another CSV file in the same directory.
 Just use the name of the file without the .csv extension.
 For example node1.csv node2.csv